Dutch social security and benefits

 - Algemene Ouderdomswet – AOW (state pension) – The AOW is a basic state pension for people who have reached their AOW pension age.
 If you live or work in the Netherlands, you will almost certainly be insured under the AOW scheme.
 Click here to know about the pension age in the Netherlands and eligibility

-- Nabestaandenuitkering Anw (survivor benefit) – This benefit provide financial support from the government for people whose partner has died and for children who are orphaned
+- Nabestaandenuitkering ANW (survivor benefit) – This benefit provides financial support from the government for people whose partner has died and has children yonger than 19 and for children who are orphaned

 - TOG allowance – This allowance is for children who are disabled or seriously ill and thus who often need more care than healthy children.
 If your child lives at home with you, you may qualify for this allowance